Multi-center validation study of automated classification of pathological slowing in adult scalp electroencephalograms via frequency features: Introduction

 To the best of our knowledge, this current study is the first to perform a cross-institutional assessment of automated EEG classification systems to detect pathological slowing.
 It is crucial to perform the LOIO CV assessment to evaluate the generalizability of the proposed system.
 Similarly, we perform the LOSO CV assessment to evaluate the proposed classification systems after recalibration for a particular dataset.

-As our results show, the SDLS achieves the best overall performance for the three classification tasks.
+As our results show, the DLDS achieves the best overall performance for the three classification tasks.
 It yields an LOIO CV mean balanced accuracy (BAC) of 71.9\%, 75.5\%, and 82.0\%, for the channel-, segment- and EEG-level classification, respectively, whereas the LOSO CV mean BAC are 73.6\%, 77.2\%, and 81.8\%, respectively.
 The channel- and segment-level intra-rater agreement (IRA) of an expert is 72.4\% and 82\% respectively on the same data.
-Thus, the SDLS can detect abnormal slowing in channels and segments reliably at the level of the human expert.
-Moreover, the SDLS can process a 30-minute EEG in about 4 seconds.
+Thus, the DLDS can detect abnormal slowing in channels and segments reliably at the human expert level.
+Moreover, the DLDS can process a 30-minute EEG in about 4 seconds.
 Therefore, the proposed systems for automated detection of EEG slowing might be useful in clinical applications.

 The rest of this paper is organized as follows.
-In Section~\ref{dataset}, we describe the EEG datasets and the preprocessing steps employed in this study.
-In Section~\ref{feature}, we review various spectral features considered in this study, while in Section~\ref{annotation}, we describe the EEG channel and segment datasets.
+In Section~\ref{dataset}, we describe the EEG datasets and the preprocessing steps employed.
+In Section~\ref{feature}, we review various spectral features considered, while in Section~\ref{annotation}, we describe the EEG channel and segment datasets.
 In Section~\ref{classification_systems}, we present the three proposed machine learning systems for channel-, segment-, and EEG-level slowing detection.
-In Section~\ref{results}, we show numerical results for the different classification systems and tasks, while in Section~\ref{discuss}, we discuss the performance of the proposed systems and their potential relevance in clinical practice.
+In Section~\ref{results}, we show numerical results for the classification systems and tasks, while in Section~\ref{discuss}, we discuss the performance of the proposed systems and their potential relevance in clinical practice.
 Lastly, in Section~\ref{conclude}, we offer concluding remarks and suggestions for future work.